Homemade Naan Recipe – Soft, Fluffy Indian Flatbread

 Popularity of Naan

-Interestingly, naan was once considered a specialty bread mainly served in roadside dhabas and small eateries.
+Interestingly, naan was once considered a speciality bread mainly served in roadside dhabas and small eateries.
 However, its delicious taste and versatility soon captured the hearts of food lovers everywhere.

 Best Naan Across North India